Questions to ask during a free consultation

 Who Actually Handles Your Case

-This is the question that separates good consultations from great ones, because this is where the power imbalance actually manifests.
+The person you meet with is often not the person who handles your file day-to-day, and you need to know this before you hire.
 You're meeting with the partner or senior attorney — the person with the nice office and the impressive credentials.
-But you're not necessarily going to be working with that person day-to-day.
+But you're not necessarily going to be working with that person.
 You might be working with an associate, or a paralegal, or someone whose name you didn't catch on the way in.
 And the person who actually handles your file is the person whose competence matters most to you.

 Ask directly: "If I hire you, who will be handling my case?"
 If the answer is "me," ask follow-up questions about how much they personally handle versus delegating to staff.
 If the answer is "I'll assign you to one of my associates," that's fine, but then ask to meet that associate before you make a hiring decision.
 You have that right.
 You should exercise it.
 The person reviewing your medical records, negotiating with the insurance company on your behalf, and keeping you updated should be someone you've actually met and whose communication style works for you.